 I joined the Helcim team this summer as their first-ever intern.

 I had a great summer expanding my development skills and working with my co-workers in my first office job.
-Now that my internship is coming to its end and I’m getting ready to head back to school, I wanted to share some advice to other students aspiring to work in the technology industry.
+Now that my tech internship is coming to its end and I’m getting ready to head back to school, I wanted to share some advice with other students aspiring to work in the technology industry.

 I took on projects that were outside of my comfort zone even if I wasn’t completely sure how to work through them at the beginning.
 The benefit of doing an internship is that you get the opportunity to learn new things and apply what you’ve learned in school to real-life projects.
-By taking on new tasks that seemed daunting at first, I was able to expand my skill set and enhance my knowledge.
+By taking on new tasks that seemed daunting at first, I was able to expand my skillset and enhance my knowledge.

 If I was faced with a task that I was unsure of how to complete, I would search for answers online.
 This benefited me in two ways, I would find the answer and solve the problem I was working on while improving my ability to be resourceful and find solutions independently.